 Instead, search for customers who are actually engaging others in the content they share about your brand.

 If you treat your customers like they matter, your brand will also matter to them.

-Make sure to have your team fully prepared with smart CRM solutions that helps to manage all customer-facing function and deal with customer-related problems.
+Make sure to have your team fully prepared with smart CRM solutions that help to manage all customer-facing functions and deal with customer-related problems.

-Work on your customer service and you’ll encourage brand advocacy among your target audience and motivating people to share what they love about your brand with others.
+Work on your customer service and you'll encourage brand advocacy among your target audience and motivate people to share what they love about your brand with others.

 It's not hard these days to monitor what people are saying about your brand online.

 If you notice that some customers are particularly engaged with your product, you might be looking at your potential brand ambassadors.

 Who is talking about a need that your product or service meets?
 Is your brand included in these conversations?